ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 ## Introduction

-This proposal introduces a `retry` function and a suite of backoff strategies to Swift Async Algorithms, enabling robust retry of failed asynchronous operations with customizable delays and error-driven retry decisions.
+This proposal introduces a `retry` function and a suite of backoff strategies for Swift Async Algorithms, enabling robust retries of failed asynchronous operations with customizable delays and error-driven decisions.

 Swift forums thread: [Discussion thread topic for that proposal](https://forums.swift.org/)